Who Should You Pull?

 You will need 20,000 Hero Feathers to raise a unit's rating from 4★ to 5★.
 Since that is a rather high cost, decide which unit's ★ rating to raise only after careful consideration.

 Arena Duels is a mode where you can earn Hero Feathers and other rewards based on ranking by competing against the scores of all players within your region.
-Rather than battling with another player in real time, you will fight against another player's defending party, controlled by NPCs.
+Rather than battling with another player in real time, you will fight against another player's defending party, controlled by NPCs or AI.

 Grand Hero Battle maps are high difficulty battles where you can get special Heroes who are not ordinarily obtainable through Hero Summon.
 These are mainly characters who appeared as enemies in the original Fire Emblem games, and you can make them your ally the first time you clear the battle.
 The Heroes obtainable in Grand Hero Battles are powerful and have skills that can be used for Inherit Skill, so be sure and defeat them before it is too late!